Acute Heart Failure

 Pulmonary Oedema

-• Fluid accumulation in the alveoli impairs gas exchange, causing dyspnea and hypoxia.
+• Fluid accumulation in the alveoli impairs gas exchange, causing dyspnoea and hypoxia

 Stroke